 Domestic violence shelters are a relatively recent development in the modern world.
 They are transitional living situations for women and children who need a place to literally hide from threats and stalking.
 Almost all are nonprofits, receiving operating funds from donations and local, state, and federal grants.
 There is no charge to the women who use the services.

-Because shelters are typically independent, connected by referral networks, each one has a personality, rules, and services different from others, but they do share some things in common: they are free, they are secret in that no one knows where they are and occupants pledge not to tell where they are living, and safety and confidentiality are high priorities.
-These priorities make them look and feel very different from temporary housing resources.
+Because shelters are typically independent, connected by referral networks, each one has a personality, rules, and services that different from others, but they do share some things in common: they are free, they are secret in that no one knows where they are and occupants pledge not to tell where they are living, and safety and confidentiality are high priorities.
+These priorities make them look and feel very different from other temporary housing resources.

-The most basic service provided by domestic violence shelters is to hide people in danger, when stalking or harassment escalates to the point where moving in with a friend or relative, or moving to a different location won’t keep a person safe.
+The most basic service provided by domestic violence shelters is to hide people in danger, when stalking or harassment escalate to the point where moving in with a friend or relative, or moving to a different location won’t keep a person safe.
 Children are included both because the escaping parent is their primary caregiver and because they are likely being abused as well — don’t forget that witnessing abuse is considered child abuse even if the child is not the one being attacked.

 HOW DO I FIND A SHELTER?
 There are several ways to find a domestic violence shelter.
 One is to get a referral from police who answer a domestic violence help call or talk to you at the police station about an incident that has frightened you.
 The other is to call a domestic violence hotline, a 24-hour telephone number which can connect you with places to live in safety while you decide what to do next.
 There are such hotlines around the world.
 The internet is the best place to look – and please do your looking on a safe computer, one to which your abuser has no access.